Hanabi162/OCR_Container-ID_Recognition/README.md

 ## Customization
 This project serves as a base for further development.
 Feel free to modify, extend, or integrate this code into your applications to improve accuracy or adapt it to different scenarios.
 Contributions and improvements are welcome!

-## License
-This project is open-source; you can use, modify, and distribute it under the terms specified in the LICENSE file.